Milco: Learned Sparse Retrieval Across Languages via a Multilingual Connector: Results and Discussion

-\paragraph{RQ2: What is the effect of sparse alignment and contrastive training in MILCO?} We observe that Sparse Alignment Pretraining is crucial to ensure that the model’s output is grounded in the English vocabulary.
+We observe that Sparse Alignment Pretraining is crucial to ensure that the model’s output is grounded in the English vocabulary.
 In Figure \ref{fig:demo_sparse_reps}, we show two examples of MILCO’s output under three training setups.
 Without SAP, contrastive training leads to semantic collapse, where the model produces completely random and unexplainable (latent) output tokens with no clear relation to the input.
 We observe the same effect when we train { \textbf{noMILCO}} \ding{177}, a multilingual LSR model without the multilingual connector (similar to Splade training).
 With alignment pretraining, \textsc{MILCO} produces understandable and semantically equivalent English tokens as demonstrated in the figure.
 However, we observe that both Alignment-only and Contrastive-only result in mediocre multilingual retrieval effectiveness.
 On MIRACL results in Table \ref{tab:miracl-milco}, Alignment-only { \textbf{MILCO}} \ding{175} and Contrastive-only { \textbf{MILCO}} \ding{176} only achieve the average nDCG@10 of 54.5 and 59.2 respectively.
 Direct training without our connector (noMILCO \ding{177}) leads to a larger drop in performance, resulting in nDCG@10 of 50.7.

 To further improve retrieval effectiveness, we finetune MILCO on retrieval data with a contrastive objective.
 We experiment with two contrastive losses: InfoNCE with dataset-provided labels (\textsc{MILCO} \ding{174}) and KL divergence for knowledge distillation (\textsc{MILCO} \ding{172}).
 With an InfoNCE loss, \textsc{MILCO} \ding{174}’s average nDCG@10 improves by 28.62\%, from 54.5 with only alignment to 70.1, becoming competitive to BGE-M3-Dense and Multi-vector models.
 Adding distillation further boosts effectiveness, increasing nDCG@10 to 72.3 and making MILCO subtantially outperform all baselines, including the hybrid BGE-M3 dense-sparse-multivector model and Qwen3 models.